mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/delayed-outside.md

 If you're not sure when your application has been processed you can check with our processing times tool.
 [Check the UK visas processing times](https://www.gov.uk/visa-processing-times)

+You can check the UKVI Service standards to [see when you can expect your decision by](https://www.gov.uk/government/organisations/uk-visas-and-immigration/about-our-services)

 ###If you've applied from the EU or Africa